Cassandra Sever

 Cass Sever

-She enjoys teaching Introduction to Sociology along with courses that grapple with the self and meaning (including sociology of the self and religion).
-She also likes teaching courses that help students engage with the wider community, such as ethnographic methods, and social science data literacy and public writing.
-She has also taught courses in crime/deviance and social problems.
+She enjoys bringing historic philosophy into sociology and teaching courses that grapple with the self and meaning.
+She also likes teaching courses that encourage students to engage with the broader community, such as ethnographic methods, social science data literacy, and public writing.
+She has taught a wide range of courses around deviance and social problems.

-Sever is a proponent of viewpoint diversity to better understand the world and of intellectuals engaging with everyday persons.
-Professionally, she is a member of Heterodox Academy’s faculty Writing Cohort, and Managing Editor of the American Journal of Cultural Sociology.
-At ý, she is a Heterodox Academy Campus Community Co-Chair and faculty advisor for the Mount Holyoke News.
+Sever is a proponent of viewpoint diversity as a means to deepen our understanding of the world and advocates for intellectuals to engage meaningfully with everyday people.
+Professionally, she is a Heterodox Academy Faculty Writing Fellow and Managing Editor of the American Journal of Cultural Sociology.
+At ý, she serves as a Heterodox Academy Campus Community Co-Chair and faculty advisor for the Mount Holyoke News.

 Areas of Expertise